On phase change and latent heat models in metal additive manufacturing process simulation: Numerical results

 All approaches yield results that agree very well with the analytic solution.
 Fig.~\ref{fig:compare_heatintegration_apparentcapa} shows the solutions obtained with AC and original isothermal HI method on the finest mesh as an example.
 The maximum errors in the numerical solutions provided by the different methods are shown for the three investigated meshes and time step sizes in Fig.~\ref{fig:compare_maxerr_discretization}.
 The maximum errors lie below 4\% for the coarsest mesh and around 2\% for the finer meshes, which is deemed accurate enough for the intended use case.
 Within the considered scope, the time step size seems to have only minor effect on the accuracy.
 All versions of HI schemes produce errors that are slightly higher compared to the error from the AC scheme.
 However, for the large time step sizes $\Delta t = \unit[400]{s}$ and $\Delta t = \unit[800]{s}$ the AC method does not always converge.

 The real difference between the methods comes to light when numerical efficiency is investigated in terms of Newton iterations needed per time step.
+We choose to analyze Newton iterations as a measure for the efficiency of the proposed methods instead of computational time, which typically leads to a stronger dependency on the specific code implementation.
+Still, the resulting computation time, which is usually of practical interest, scales directly with the number of Newton iterations.
 Fig.~\ref{fig:compare_iterations_discretization} shows a strong dependence of the original HI method~\cite{Rolph1982} on the spatial discretization with heavily increased iterations per time step in case of finer spatial resolution.
 On top of that a larger time step leads to a further increase in iterations.
 Both isothermal and mushy version of the original method suffer from this effect.
 Hodge et al.~\cite{Hodge2014} mention that small time steps had to be used because of the original HI method.
 However, our proposed tolerance-based method does not only require significantly less iterations per step in every scenario but is also less sensitive to spatial and temporal discretization.
 This seems beneficial when moving to simulation of PBFAM processes on a part-scale.